banana0000/dash-stylish-header/README.md

 ## Publishing to PyPI
-Before getting started, make sure you have a PyPi account and an API token, and make sure to set a unique name for your package.
+Before getting started, make sure you have a PyPI account and an API token, and make sure to set a unique name for your package.

 1. **Prepare the package**:
    ```bash